Day of mourning for persons killed or injured in the workplace

 At Workplace Safety North, we believe every worker should return home safe and healthy at the end of each work day.
 Tragically, some never do.

 Due to the COVID-19 outbreak this year, the risk to workers is higher than ever.
 WSN encourages everyone to stay home and stay safe, so that essential frontline workers who must go into work in healthcare, transportation, warehouse and supply chain, pharmacies and grocery stores are kept safe.

 Canada’s Day of Mourning is a day to remember lives lost, and a day to resolve to make workplaces safer.
 The day of observance was passed into legislation by the Workers Mourning Day Act, and encourages all Canadians to remember workers killed and injured in the workplace, or as a result of occupational disease.

 Please share the poster to honour the memory of all workers who have been killed and injured in the workplace.
 By working together – we can prevent worker injuries and deaths.

-Full list of Ontario virtual events from Workers Health and Safety Centre.
+Full list of Ontario regional virtual events from Workers Health and Safety Centre.